How to Cook Eggplant (5 Ways!) So Even Picky Eaters Will Love It

-How to Cook Eggplant
+How to Choose the Best Eggplant

-Look for a firm, glossy-skin eggplants that are heavy for their size with bright, mold-free tops.
+Look for a firm, glossy-skin eggplant that is heavy for its size with a bright, mold-free top.
 Younger, smaller eggplants are usually less bitter than larger or older ones.
 Since eggplants are quite perishable, store them whole in the refrigerator 2 to 4 days.

 How to Roast Eggplant